laciKE/intelmq/docs/user/bots.md

 **`reports`**

-(required, string/array of strings) An array of strings (or a list of comma-separated values) of the mailing lists you want to process.
+(optional, string/array of strings) An array of strings (or a list of comma-separated values) of the mailing lists you want to process.

 **`types`**